 Remove Luminance Noise

-Luminance noise is random pixels that are brighter or darker than they should be, while still of the right color.
-Not all luminance noise is bad, as it can sometimes take on the appearance of film grain, giving your image a nice texture.
+Luminance noise is random pixels that are brighter or darker than they should be.
+Not all luminance noise is bad, as it can sometimes look like film grain, giving your image a nice texture.
 It’s harder to fix fully, though.

-Lightroom removes luminance noise by softening the image.
+Luminance noise is removed by softening the image.
 This has the effect of removing fine detail, and if you push it too far natural textures will start to look artificial.

 Ultimately, it’s about finding the balance between reducing noise and retaining detail.
 We’d always recommend prioritizing the latter.